 Pursuant to the Salaried Employees Act, salaried employees are entitled to full salary, including bonus, during sick leave.
 An employee who is not covered by the Salaried Employees Act may be entitled to pay during a sick leave under an individual employment agreement or the applicable collective agreement.
 An employee who has no statutory or contractual right to pay during sick leave may be entitled to sickness benefits pursuant to the Danish Act on Sickness Benefits.
 Salaried Employees Act, No. 542 of June 24, 2005, § 5 (Danish); Act on Sickness Benefits.

 An employee is entitled to unpaid leave when compelling family circumstances, such as illness or an accident, make the employee’s immediate presence urgently necessary.
 Employees are not entitled to paid leave for a family member’s illness except as provided in an individual employment agreement or a collective agreement.
 Alternatively, the employee may decide to use annual leave for this purpose.
 Act on Sickness Benefits, No. 48 of January 2016.

 Employees are entitled to take unpaid leave where the employee’s immediate presence with a relative is urgently needed due to sickness/accident or if the employee has been employed by a local authority to nurse a relative who is dying, or who is either seriously handicapped or ill.
 Act on Sickness Benefits, No. 48 of January 2016.

 One day to care for a sick child, two days for public employees, for every time a child is ill.
 All employees are eligible for a care benefit if they care for a terminally ill relative or close friend at home.
 Leave is paid.
 Act on Sickness Benefits, No. 48 of January 2016.

-Last updated on: May 31st, 2019
+Last updated on: September 24th, 2019